weshebert20/assessment-2/README.md

 - Choose an existing landing page on the web; screen shot the landing page, and replicate its markup to create a separate game landing page that links to your game
 - Style your landing page and game page with class-based CSS
 - Include a media query for a tablet to make your pages responsive
-- Use skeleton.css for your grid system
+- Use flexbox to build a grid system
 - Comment your code appropriately
 - Adhere to the [AirBnB style guide](https://github.com/airbnb/javascript) for writing your JavaScript
 - Adhere to the [Google style guide](https://google.github.io/styleguide/htmlcssguide.xml) for writing your HTML/CSS